aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/workflows.rst

     if __name__ == '__main__':
         run_eos()

-To get a reference to the node that represents the function execution, we can ask the ``run`` function to, in addition to the results, also return the node.
+To get a reference to the node that represents the function execution, we can ask the ``run`` function to return the node, in addition to the results.
-To do so, instead of simply calling the work function to run it, use the attribute ``get_node``, like so:
+Instead of calling the work function to run it, we can use the method ``run_get_node``:

 .. code:: python